-Case Study: E-commerce Company Saves $175K/yr on AWS in 60 Days
+Case Study: E-commerce Saves $175K/yr on AWS in 60 Days

 How a technology services company unlocked six-figure annual savings through automated commitment management.